dxw/playbook/guides/contributing.md

    green `Merge pull request` button on the `Conversation` tab.

-The Playbook is hosted on [GitHub Pages](https://pages.github.com), and it's tracking the `master` branch.
+The Playbook is hosted on [GitHub Pages](https://pages.github.com), and it's tracking the `main` branch.
 This means changes will be published automatically when a pull request is merged.